-39. The trustees of a charity are responsible for ensuring that the necessary controls are in place to ensure compliance with applicable laws and regulations, and to detect and correct any breaches that have occurred, even if they have delegated some of their executive functions to professional staff or advisers.
+36. The trustees of a charity are responsible for ensuring that the necessary controls are in place to ensure compliance with applicable laws and regulations, and to detect and correct any breaches that have occurred, even if they have delegated some of their executive functions to senior management or professional advisers.

 The auditor's consideration of compliance with laws and regulations (Ref: Para.
-12)
+13)

-- 40. In the case of charities, the legal and regulatory framework includes charity and trust law, and hence specific requirements as to the use of restricted funds and preservation of any permanent endowments (capital funds). - 41.
-The legal and regulatory framework specific to charities is summarised in Appendix 2.
-In addition, charities are affected by the whole range of national legislation applicable to business entities, such as employment, tax and pensions law and health and safety regulations.
+- 37. In the case of charities, the legal and regulatory framework includes charity and trust law, and hence specific requirements as to the use of restricted funds and preservation of any permanent endowments (capital funds). - 38.
+The accounting and auditing requirements of the legal and regulatory framework specific to charities is summarised in Appendix 2 of this Practice Note.
+In addition, charities are affected by the whole range of national legislation applicable to business entities, such as employment, tax and pensions law, anti-money laundering and anti-bribery legislation, and health and safety regulations.